 Another friend, Gay Richardson, committed suicide after her long-term lover announced he no longer wanted to have a relationship with her.
 Two other local journalist colleagues, Kit Kenworthy and John Deighton, also died.

 Worthing became associated with death and sadness and it seemed time to move on.
 Liz hit on Oxford after her older son Tom gave a talk at Oxford Town Hall in November 2008, and after the talk, several women came up and asked Liz if she had thought of moving to Oxford.
-She hadn’t, but a seed was sown and she immediately started looking on websites and making trips to view properties in the city centre.
+She hadn’t but a seed was sown and she immediately started looking on websites and making trips to view properties in the city centre.

 Nothing seemed exactly right and one day after another fruitless search, an estate agent rang to say he thought he had just the property; a three-bedroom apartment in a Victorian building, in fantastic condition, with wonderful views from every window, and loads of storage.
 Also, amazingly for this central location, there is offstreet parking.
 Liz viewed the property, decided it had everything she wanted, made an offer on the spot and is now happily ensconced in this wondrous, lively and always-expanding city which combines the very best of ancient and modern.

-Liz always felt sad and somehow slightly cheated at not getting into Oxford at the age of 18 but – well, it’s never too late, and she feels highly privileged to have come ‘up’ at last.
+Liz always felt sad and somehow slightly cheated at not getting into Oxford at the age of 18 but well, it’s never too late, and she feels highly privileged to have come up at last.

 Oxford is also nearer to London than Worthing, which makes it easier to attend conferences, meetings, seminars and also of course, parties.